osisoft/PI-Adapter/V1/EndpointConfiguration.md

 uid: Egress
 ---

-# Adapter Egress
+# Adapter egress

-Adapters can egress dynamic data to destinations supplied by the user through OMF.
-Supported destinations are OSIsoft Cloud Services and PI servers via PI Web API.
+Adapters can egress dynamic data to destinations that you supply through OMF.
+Supported destinations are OSIsoft Cloud Services and PI servers through PI Web API.

 An egress endpoint represents a destination to which data will be sent.
-Multiple egress endpoints can be specified, and each egress endpoint, which is comprised of the properties specified in the [Parameters](#Parameters) section, is executed independently of all other egress endpoints, and is expected to accept OMF messages.
+You can specify multiple endpoints, and each egress endpoint, which is comprised of the properties specified in the [Parameters](#Parameters) section, is executed independently of all other egress endpoints, and is expected to accept OMF messages.

 > **Note:** Some types, and consequently containers and data, cannot be egressed.
 See [Egress Execution Details](#egress-execution-details) for more information.